-District Assessments TITLE UNIT 3 Heritage 6-7 Weeks Beg. of Dec. to beg. of Feb.
-Renaissance Learning (1/27-2/7) Heritage Unit 4 Making of a Nation First 3 of the 7 Weeks Mid Feb. to end of March Writing Proficiency #2 (2/24-2/28), ADEPT (3/3-3/12), ELA & Math Benchmark #2 (3/13-3/20) Making of a Nation END OF UNIT PERFORMANCE TASK You are an ancestry historian for your family.
+UNIT 3 Heritage 6-7 Weeks Beg. of Dec. to beg. of Feb.
+Unit 4 Making of a Nation First 3 of the 7 Weeks Mid Feb. to end of March District Assessments MAP (1/29-2/11) Writing Proficiency #2 (2/23-2/27) ADEPT (2/23-3/13), ELA Extended Response #2 (3/2-3/13) TITLE Heritage Making of a Nation END OF UNIT PERFORMANCE TASK You are an ancestry historian for your family.
 Create a family tree which includes an interview with a family member.
-Use an identified rubric to establish criteria for visual presentation and content.
-You are a person in the American Revolution.
-Develop an oral presentation with multi-media on your contributions to the changes made during the revolution.
-This can be a group of individual project.
+Criteria for the visual will be included in a rubric.
+Share your artifact with the class and discuss essential question #3 - how is your culture similar/different than other cultures?
+OR Students will work independently and collaboratively to create a culture wheel which represents their culture and that of their peers.
+They will engage in a collaborative academic conversation highlighting the importance of culture in our lives and how it defines who we are. (see mini unit of study) You are a person in American Revolution.
+Develop an oral presentation with multi-media convincing other that the contributions you made to change were essential to the outcome and making of a new nation.
+Your presentation should have persuasive attributes (tone and use of emotive words).
+This can be a group or individual project.
 BIG IDEAS AND ESSENTIAL QUESTION Big Idea: Diversity creates understanding towards other cultures.
 Essential Questions: 1.
 In what ways is culture passed from generation to generation?
 2. How does learning about other cultures create acceptance?
 3. How is your culture similar/different than other cultures?
 Big Idea: New ideas cause changes in society.
 Essential Questions: 1.
 How did the colonies change politically, socially, and economically during the Revolution?
 2. What were the causes and effects of the colonists' dissatisfaction with the British King?
 3. Who contributed to the changes that resulted in a new nation and what were they?
-COMPLEX TEXTS Bats- Read Aloud The Land I Lost - Anchor In Two Worlds - Optional The West Side - Standard Love as Strong as Ginger - Standard The Night Journey - Optional Parmele - Standard Social Studies Unit If You Lived at the Time of the American Revolution-Anchor The Night the Revolution Began-Standard The Midnight Ride of Paul Revere-Standard The Declaration of Independence-Standard The Master Spy of Yorktown-Standard Shhh!
-We're writing the Constitution-Optional We, the People of the United
+COMPLEX TEXTS Bats- Read Aloud The Land I Lost - Anchor (mini - unit of study) In Two Worlds - Optional The West Side - Standard Love as Strong as Ginger - Standard The Night Journey - Optional Parmele - Standard Social Studies Unit If You Lived at the Time of the American Revolution- Anchor (mini - unit of study) The Night the Revolution Began-Standard The Midnight Ride of Paul Revere-Standard The Declaration of Independence-Standard The Master Spy of Yorktown-Standard Shhh!
+We're writing the Constitution-Optional We, the People of the United-Optional